designgears/Manjaro-SteamOS/Instructions for install.md

 Once installed Download the install scripts and install.
 Remember to make each script executable with
 # chmod +x
-or right click the file and chose run as executable
+or right click the file and chose run as executable in permissions
 # run all scripts sudo ./(filename.sh)

 Find Steam in your apps and log in.